WHAT DOES AN ACADEMIC ADVISOR DO?

 - Career Support: Collect and submit internship and career opportunities for CoE majors to the Texas Education Career Engagement office.

-- Major Advising: Advise all the SED majors and track their progress to degree.
+- Major Advising: Advise all the SED majors and track their progress toward their degree.

 - Application Coordination: Coordinate and administer the SED Foundations application to students planning to enter the Foundations semester.